-Students only need to submit one request, but it must be approved by both programs in order to receive a Leave of Absence.
-If a request is denied by one program, the student should do what s/he perceives to be in his/her best interest, including continuation with full-time studies, part-time enrollment, being absent for one or two terms without taking an official Leave of Absence or withdrawing from the program(s) and applying for admission at a future date.
+Yes, a student who is enrolled in a dual degree program will need to request a Leave of Absence from each program.
+If a request is denied, the student should do what they perceive to be in their best interest, including continuation with full-time studies, part-time enrollment, being absent for one or two terms without taking an official Leave of Absence or withdrawing from the program(s) and applying for admission at a future date.

 How will an approved Leave of Absence be entered into my student record?

 Graduate Studies places a “hold” on the student’s record to prevent further registration and to convert the student’s status from active to inactive.